SunsetMkt/bitwarden-browser-extension-builder/README.md

 This extension is designed for internal use but still may be used by the public.
 The user must have a Bitwarden server to connect to because our server is not accessible from the internet.
 However, it's strongly recommended to use the official build of Bitwarden if you are not a member of the team.
 We won't be responsible for any personal data or financial losses.

-You may also check its [Upstream source](https://github.com/bitwarden/clients) and our [Build workflow](https://github.com/SunsetMkt/bitwarden-browser-extension-builder).
+You may also check its [upstream source](https://github.com/bitwarden/clients) and our [build workflow](https://github.com/SunsetMkt/bitwarden-browser-extension-builder).

-## Development
+## Development Notice

-The main modified built file is `background.js`, check diff with the latest stable official build.
+Run the workflow and download the releases.

+Currently, `dist-edge-mv3.zip` and `dist-firefox.zip` are published.

 **For beginners, it's always recommended to use the latest official build of your password manager.**